Drew Nealley Team

 The Drew Nealley Team debuted in early 2007 as a tribute to an exuberant little boy who lost his personal battle with glioblastoma in 2006.
 This year will mark the Team’s twelfth year of participation in the DC Race for Hope.
 Our namesake was funny and creative, with a penchant for drawing Superman cartoons and starring in home movies about renegade cowboys.
 He loved attending Grace Episcopal Day School in Kensington, MD where he developed strong bonds with classmates, teachers and administrators.
 Many of these old friends and colleagues continue to participate in the Race year after year.
 Throughout his final year at Grace Episcopal, Drew participated in the school’s Walker’s Program, walking 89 miles during recess while undergoing treatment for his tumor.
 He ultimately won the Walker’s Award which has since been renamed in his honor.
 We are proud to participate in the Race for Hope to honor Drew’s tenacity and courage.

-We are also extremely proud to count three brain tumor survivors among the Drew Nealley Team family: Quinn Simpson, April McDowell and Ann Ewing.
+We are also extremely proud to count several brain tumor survivors among the Drew Nealley Team family: Quinn Simpson, April McDowell, Ann Ewing and Leenu Peterson.

 Please join us to celebrate a new decade of participation by signing up as a team member or making a generous donation toward our goal.